lhaney0702/lhaney0702/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a new software developer taking a bootcamp at Tech Elevator.
+I'm Lindsey!
+I recently graduated from an intensive full-stack Java software developer bootcamp at Tech Elevator!
+I am excited to be a part of this amazing field and can't wait to see where this journey takes me!
+Let's connect and explore how we can code a brighter future together!